 The tradition of dance is one that is upheld and cherished within Kristu Jayanti College.
 Different forms of this art from, ranging from classical to contemporary and celebrated and encouraged.
 Nrityadarpan is an intra-collegiate programme that is specifically designed to showcase the talent of Jayantians in the art of dancing.
 Students are auditioned and the selected performances are showcased on that day.
 It is a much anticipated and vibrant celebration of the art of dance that is enjoyed by students and faculty alike.

-The dances on display included Dandiya and Garba from the state of Gujarat, Bhangra from Punjab, Kamsale from Karnataka and Margamkali from Kerala.
-These dances often tell stories through their vivid and aesthetic expression.
-Each performance was accompanied by rich, classical music and rhythmic beats while the dancers themselves were decked in colourful, traditional costumes and adorned with classic jewellery.
+The dances on display included Bhasweete Dance which potrays the Rabindra Nritya, Contemporary Dance, Mixture of Kerala Dance, a Western Dance, Theme Dance which focused on Women Empowerment, Bollywood Dance and an Afro Dance These dances often tell stories through their vivid and aesthetic expression.
+Each performance was accompanied by rich, classical music and rhythmic beats while the dancers themselves were decked in colourful, traditional costumes as well as western costumes and adorned with classic jewellery.

-The performances were vibrant and captivating as it displayed the glory of India’s tradition past that are still so full of aesthetic value and visual appeal.
+The highlight of the programme was the Western Fusion performance that recounted the theme “Say no to drugs”.
+The performances were vibrant and captivating as it displayed the celebration of each dance forms that are still so full of aesthetic value and visual appeal.
 The audience was left thoroughly entertained and with newfound respect for classical and folk dance.